 - Snowshoeing, Cross Country Skiing, Skiing, Skating – While we do not recommend doing any of these while injured, you can turn this lemon into….hot chocolate!
 We love Carole C., a customer from Vermont, who had some great suggestions about how she still participated in her family’s winter vacation, even while in a boot and on a scooter.
 “I got some of the best pictures last winter even though I was in a cast boot due to a fracture in my foot.
 My mind was active, thinking of fun scenarios and I captured the spontaneous shots, too.
 Of course, I safely took all of these off the snow-scraped deck of the chalet.
 An added bonus when I wasn’t taking pictures was watching for and scoring the coveted “table by the fireplace.”
 But, the best part?
 You know how kids come in and out from the cold, all the time?
 I played board games with my grandchildren until they warmed up and went back outside, again.
 Priceless.”

 Snow play can be for everyone, even if you have an injury.
-It may require some adjustments and creativity, like Carol did (BTW, she wore BootGuardzXtreme! in Perfect Purple with the optional toasty liner to protect her boot, leg and exposed toes from cold winds and blustery snow all while looking great as her family’s ski chalet host).
+It may require some adjustments and creativity, like Carol did (BTW, she wore BootGuardzXtreme! with the optional toasty liner to protect her boot, leg and exposed toes from cold winds and blustery snow all while looking great as her family’s ski chalet host).
 Always remember, no matter what activity you may decide to participate in, always play it safe.
 Remember to dress appropriate for the temperatures outside, and never assume a patch of snow isn’t slick or icy – so be cautious.
 Ask for help when you need it, and don’t hesitate to stop when you feel tired or that you can’t safely participate.

 Enjoy the moments you can, and allow yourself to have fun; this won’t last forever!